will-t-harris/bikes-and-bytes/data/blog/2020/04/21/check-for-array-duplicates-using-es6-sets.md

 When dealing with arrays of values in JavaScript we sometimes want to determine if the array contains any duplicate values.
 Unfortunately, JavaScript arrays do not expose any built-in methods that can do this for us -- we have to write the implementation ourselves.

-One approach is to this problem might look like this:
+One approach to this problem might look like this:

 ```javascript
 function checkForDuplicates(array) {